MicrosoftEdge/MSEdgeExplainers/EUDC/explainer.md

 ) utilize the [private use area (PUA)](https://unicode-table.com/en/blocks/private-use-area/) within unicode to provide extensibility to support custom characters.
 They can be defined by the end user or another party such as an equipment manufacturer, a user group, a government body, or a font design company.
 Their use enables users to form names and other words using characters that are not available in standard screen and printer fonts.

-The EUDC font is distrubted via either a TTF or TTE file ([read more here](https://docs.microsoft.com/en-us/windows/desktop/intl/character-sets-and-fonts)) which are registered via the registry as supplementing the private use range of a specific or all system fonts.
+The EUDC font is distributed via either a TTF or TTE file ([read more here](https://docs.microsoft.com/en-us/windows/desktop/intl/character-sets-and-fonts)) which are registered via the registry as supplementing the private use range of a specific or all system fonts.
 Typically organizations distribute this through a group policy script.

 ## Evidence
   - Microsoft has received feedback to retain support for EUDC for line-of-business and government applications and for their end users to utilize pre-defined characters.